azurermtemplates/azurermtemplates/elasticsearch-on-windows/README.md

 2. Download and install ElasticSearch
 3. Install the head plugin to make it easier to visualise the cluster
 4. Modify the ElasticSearch config to set up the cluster so all the nodes can talk to each other.
-5. Modify the VM firewall to allow the right ports.
+5. Modify each node VM firewall to allow the right ports.

 Below are the parameters that the template expects